TimothyYe/godns/MULTI_PROVIDER.md

 ```
 ERROR provider 'cloudflare' not found for domain example.com
 ```
+**Solution**:
-**Solution**: Ensure the provider is configured in the `providers` section.
+1. Ensure the provider is configured in the `providers` section
+2. Check that you're using the correct case-sensitive provider name (e.g., `"Cloudflare"` not `"cloudflare"`)

 ### Authentication Failures
 ```
-ERROR failed to create provider cloudflare: authentication failed
+ERROR failed to create provider Cloudflare: authentication failed
 ```
-**Solution**: Verify credentials in the provider configuration section.
+**Solution**: Verify credentials in the provider configuration section and ensure you're using the correct authentication method for the provider.

 ### Mixed Configuration Issues
 If a domain doesn't specify a `provider` field, it will use the global `provider`.
 Ensure: